42 Door Types Illustrated Guide

 15. Bifold

 Bifold doors, also known as folding or concertina doors, are folded in sections or panels, usually in two sections (although some with more sections are still called bi-folds).
-One of their other names is the concertina door because they resemble the instrument.
+One of their other names is the concertina door because it resembles the instrument.

-Bifold doors are typically installed in areas with an opening that’s too wide for any door to be practical.
-They can even be used in rooms where sliding doors can be used to minimize space, but there is insufficient wall clearance for the door to slide into or behind when opened.
+Bifold doors are typically installed in areas with an opening too wide for any door to be practical.
+They can even be used in rooms where sliding doors can minimize space, but there is insufficient wall clearance for the door to slide into or behind when opened.

 Colonial Doors

-Colonial doors are a distinctly European design that our American forefathers took with them when they colonized the New World (hence the name).
+Colonial doors are a distinctly European design that early American settlers took with them when they built their homes in the 17th and 18th centuries.
 Colonial doors are largely symmetrical and come in pairs, with one or several recessed panels framed by stiles and rails.
-Some panel doors (like the ones discussed above) are sometimes even called Colonial or Colonial panels.
+Some panel doors, like the ones discussed above, are sometimes called Colonial or Colonial panels.

 colonial doors